 The group stated that a field inventory would be done at the time when a development proposal comes forward.
 Any ecosystem changes would be captured that way.
+The group wants to follow the State's lead on this.

 13. Does the Planning Board tell us what to do or does the designer develop a plan?
 The designer develops the plan.